(Last updated on February 11th, 2020)

-ESET or Kaspersky, which antivirus software is a better pick in 2019?
+Kaspersky or ESET, which antivirus software is a better pick in 2020?

-We have spent over 150 hours examining all the top antivirus software out there, so you can get the best security product for yourself and those you love.
+Editor’s Note: We have spent over 150 hours examining all the top antivirus software out there, so you can get the best security product for yourself and those you love.

-We think that Bitdefender is the best antivirus product you can get in 2019-20.
+At the moment, we think that Bitdefender is the best antivirus software available in the market.
 It offers exceptional anti-malware security with minimal impact on system performance, as evidenced by the recent independent lab tests conducted by AV-Test and AV-Comparatives.
 Also, Bitdefender owns the largest security infrastructure on the globe and protects over 500 million devices worldwide.

 Currently, Bitdefender is offering an exclusive 60% discount (not available anywhere else) to our readers for a limited time.
-Click the button below to check out the special offer.

 Breakdown of the Comparison